 WA Senator Glenn Sterle says the Fair Work Ombudsman (FWO) is asleep at the wheel when it comes to policing sham contracting in trucking.

-The former truckie has been a long-time campaigner against the rampant practice of employing drivers on ABNs to avoid paying them their full entitlements.
+The former truckie has been a long-time campaigner against the rampant practice of employing drivers on ABNs, rather than as employees, to avoid paying them their full entitlements.

-But although there are stiff penalties in place for any company caught out – up to $66,600 per contravention – the practice is still rife, says Sterle.
+But although there are stiff penalties in place for any company caught out, the practice is still rife, says Sterle.

 The company even went as far as saying the driver had to be over 25 years of age – for insurance purposes – and be registered for GST.

 Successful applicants would be promised 40-plus hours per week, on a starting rate of $29 per hour.